 MRHS member Richard Dillman shares what it was like for many radiotelegraphers:

-Once a year the Maritime Radio Historical Society returns stations KPH, KSM and KFS to the air.
-Other stations including WLO, KLB, NMC, and NOJ often join in.
-In 2007, Coast Guard station NMN was also heard for the first time since the US Coast Guard ended the use of Morse.
+Once a year the Maritime Radio Historical Society returns stations KPH and KFS to the air.
+Other historic stations often join in.
 Calls from ships at sea make the event seem as if the golden age of maritime radio has returned.

-For the 2007 Night of Nights, the Maritime Radio Historical Society had K6KPH on the air on several frequencies to receive signal reports from amateur stations for the first time.
-The operators at K6KPH are veteran Morse operators, including former KPH staff members, with years of experience "sitting the circuit."
-These seasoned commercial operators are on duty at the receiving station at Point Reyes listening for calls from ships and sending messages just as they did for so many years before Morse operations were shut down.
+K6KPH, the amateur radio station of the Maritime Radio Historical Society, will also be on the air receiving signal reports and messages from Morse code enthusiasts around the world.
 This gives Maritime Radio Historical Society information about how well the stations are being heard and gives amateur stations the experience of what it was like to work a real coast station.

 The transmitters are located 18 miles south of Point Reyes in Bolinas at the transmitting station established in 1913 by the American Marconi Co.
 The original KPH transmitters, receivers and antennas are used to activate frequencies in all the commercial maritime HF bands and on MF as well.

-KPH sends traffic lists, weather and press broadcasts as well as special commemorative messages, some of which are sent by hand.
-At other times the KPH, KSM and KFS "wheel" are sent to mark the transmitting frequencies.
+KPH sends traffic lists, weather, and press broadcasts as well as special commemorative messages, some of which are sent by hand.
+At other times the KPH and KFS repeating message (called the "wheel") is sent to mark the transmitting frequencies.

 KPH and KSM are operated by the Maritime Radio Historical Society in cooperation with the Point Reyes National Seashore.